University of Notre Dame: Student clubs

 There are over 400 active student clubs at the University of Notre Dame, with the financial oversight of each club delegated by the student-run Club Coordination Council.
 The university subsidizes clubs, providing almost 15 percent of clubs' collective projected expenditures of $2.2 million during the 2018–2019 academic year.
 There are a variety of student clubs on campus, including nine for students from different states, about three dozen clubs that represent different nationalities and origins, and clubs dedicated to Catholic theology, diverse faith practices, social service, political advocacy and awareness, competitive athletics, professional development and networking, performing arts, academic debate, foreign affairs, fraternal brotherhood, women's empowerment, and many other interests.
 The university hosts their annual Student Activities Fair early in the fall semester for all students interested in joining clubs or other student organizations.

 Student union

 The Notre Dame Student Union is divided into nine branches, as articulated in Article I, Section 2 of the Constitution of the Undergraduate Student Body of the University of Notre Dame du Lac.

 Senate

-The Student Senate is the legislative body of the Student Union that shall formulate and advance the position of the undergraduate student body on all issues concerning campus life.
-The Senate is composed of representatives from each of the university's undergraduate residence halls, and other representatives from the Student Union.
+The Student Senate is the legislative body of the Student Union that formulates and advances the positions of the undergraduate student body on all issues concerning campus life.
+The Senate is composed of representatives from each of the university's undergraduate residence halls and other representatives from the Student Union.